Free Walking Tour

 - See map

-Reservations are not necessary but, in order to maintain the quality, numbers are limited in all our tours.
-If you have not booked, we recommend arriving at least 15-20 minutes before the scheduled time to ensure you get a space on the tour of your choice.
+Reservations are not strictly necessary but, in order to maintain the quality, numbers are limited in all our tours.
+If you have not booked, we recommend arriving at least 20 minutes before the scheduled time to ensure you get a space on the tour of your choice.

 It does not include a visit to the interior of the buildings.

-If you are a group of 10 or more you need to book a private tour.
+If you are a group of more than 8 people you need to book a private tour.
 Contact us for more information and prices.

 This tour is only available in English.